The oldest public wildflower garden in the United States

 Shepherd's Purse is an introduced and widely naturalized erect annual forb growing from 4 to 24 inches tall, sparsely branching.
 In rich soils it reaches maximum height, in very poor soils it may only be 2 inches tall.
 The stems are angled and green to reddish green and may have fine appressed hair in the inflorescence.

-The leaves are of two types: Basal leaves that are oblong and pinnately lobed (although these leaves are very irregular and may be simply toothed), tufted into a rosette form; and stem leaves that are much smaller, mostly linear, tapering to a pointed tip, stalkless with heart-shaped bases or with two pointed lobes (auricles) that clasp part way around the stem.
+The leaves are of two types: Basal leaves that are oblong and pinnately lobed (these leaves can be very irregular and may be simply toothed), tufted into a rosette form; and stem leaves that are much smaller, mostly linear, tapering to a pointed tip, stalkless with heart-shaped bases or with two pointed lobes (auricles) that clasp part way around the stem.
 Stem leaves are alternate, widely spaced and may be without hair or densely hairy.
 Basal leaves have both short and white hair on the underside.
 The basal leaves may have withered away by flowering time.
 Plants that germinate late in the season may not have a rosette, instead just the flower stalk rises directly from the root.

 Flowers: Each flower is very small, about 1/8 to 1/4 inch wide, 4-parted, with 4 greenish oblong sepals that become pinkish at flower maturity and 4 white rounded petals which are longer than the sepals.
 Sepals and calyx are hairy on the outer surface.
 There are 6 stamens, 4 long inner ones and two short outer ones.
-This is typical Mustard family arrangement and is known as being "tetradynamous".
+This is typical Mustard family arrangement and is known as being "tetradynamous."
 There are 4 nectar glands - one pair placed on each side of the two outer stamens.
 There is a single style with a blunt tip.
 The flowers can self-fertilize.

 Seed: The fruit is a heart-shaped to triangular flat but strongly keeled 2-celled pod known as a "silicle" [length less than 3x the width, otherwise it would be called a "silique"], green initially, turning dull yellow at maturity.
 These are held horizontally outward to ascending, from the raceme.
 The remains of the style is seen in the notch at the top of the pod.
 Individual seeds are oblong, brown and not winged and each cell of the silicle produces about 10 seeds, which have a long vitality in the soil.